History of Zakynthos: Ancient history

 Zakynthos has been inhabited from at least the Paelolithic and later Neolithic Age as some archaeological excavations have proven.
 The island was important during the Mycenaean period, being mentioned three times on Linear B tablets from Pylos, Messenia.
 There were also Zakynthian rowers present in the Mycenaean Messenian state.
 The Mycenaean presence is further attested by the monumental Mycenaean built and tholos tombs that have been excavated on Zakynthos.
 Most important is the Mycenaean cemetery that was accidentally discovered during road construction in 1971 near the town of Kambi.

-The ancient Greek poet Homer mentioned the Zakynthos in the Iliad and the Odyssey, stating that the first inhabitants of it were the son of King Dardanos of Arcadia called Zakynthos and his men.
+The ancient Greek poet Homer mentioned Zakynthos in the Iliad and the Odyssey, stating that its first inhabitants were the son of King Dardanos of Arcadia called Zakynthos and his men.
 Before being renamed Zakynthos, the island was said to have been called Hyrie.
 Zakynthos was then conquered by King Arkesios of Cephalonia, and then by Odysseus from Ithaca.
 Zakynthos participated in the Trojan War and is listed in the Homeric Catalogue of Ships which, if accurate, describes the geopolitical situation in early Greece at some time between the Late Bronze Age and the eighth century BC.
 In the Odyssey, Homer mentions 20 nobles from Zakynthos among a total of 108 of Penelope's suitors.

 The Athenian military commander Tolmides concluded an alliance with Zakynthos during the First Peloponnesian War sometime between 459 and 446 BC.
 In 430 BC, the Lacedaemonians (Spartans) made an unsuccessful attack upon Zakynthos.
 The Zakynthians were then enumerated among the autonomous allies of Athens in the disastrous Sicilian expedition.
 After the Peloponnesian War, Zakynthos seems to have passed under the supremacy of Sparta because in 374 BC, Timotheus, the Athenian commander, on his return from Corfu, landed some Zakynthian exiles on the island and assisted them in establishing a fortified post.
 These exiles must have belonged to the anti-Spartan party as the Zakynthian rulers applied for help to the Spartans who sent a fleet of 25 ships to the island;.

 Philip V of Macedon seized Zakynthos in the early 3rd century BC when it was a member of the Aetolian League.
 In 211 BC, the Roman praetor Marcus Valerius Laevinus took the city of Zakynthos with the exception of the citadel.
 It was afterwards restored to Philip V of Macedon.
 The Roman general, Marcus Fulvius Nobilior, finally conquered Zakynthos in 191 BC for Rome.
 In the Mithridatic War, it was attacked by Archelaus, the general of Mithridates VI of Pontus, but he was repulsed.